jonatan-kazmierczak/java-new-features/java12.md

 OpenJDK 64-Bit Server VM (build 12+33-Debian-1, mixed mode, sharing)
 ```

-:disappointed: Not included in the official build from Oracle.
+:disappointed: Excluded in official builds from Oracle.
 See this issue for details: https://bugs.openjdk.java.net/browse/JDK-8215030
+Possible reason: Shenandoah is a production ready competitor of experimental ZGC, introduced in JDK 11.

 Try of turning it on leads to an error:
 ```